NLnetLabs/connectbyname/notes/dns-client-proxy.md

 : force the use of unencrypted communication (Do53)

-O
+UA

-: use at least optimistic encryption
+: require unauthenticated encryption

 A